theochem/horton/doc/user_ap1rog.rst

 - **The orbital optimization converges very, very slowly:**

   Usually, the orbital optimization converges fast around the equilibrium.
 For stretched distances (in the vicinity of dissociation, etc.) convergence can be very slow, especially if the final solution results in symmetry-broken orbitals.
 In such cases, the diagonal approximation to the Hessian is not optimal.
-However, the current version of Horton does not support orbital optimization with the exact Hessian nor Hessian updates.
+However, the current version of HORTON does not support orbital optimization with the exact Hessian nor Hessian updates.

 - **How to scan a potential energy surface**